 With the advent of the iPad and the multi-touch StageMix application released for Yamaha consoles in 2011, I found this to be the remote control solution I had been looking for.
 There is however no replacement for the tactile response of faders on a sound console like the Yamaha LS9.
 Running the LS9 and Stagemix together there can be two engineers working a concert sound system, on the same console.
 The freedom of engineering sound anywhere in the room including the stage, is of course priceless, and is great tool for optimizing the listening experience for the entire audience.

 Audio Engineer: Alan Phillips

 Stage Hand and Sound Design

-hookup for wedding reception band, DJ, and iPod
+hookups for wedding reception band, DJ, and iPod,

 Featuring: the Yamaha LS9 digital console